aungpyaeheiin/aungpyaeheiin/README.md

 * Creating **CRUD API endpoints** with JSON responses for consumption by the React front-end.
 * Ensuring API reliability using **Postman Collections** for functional testing.

-> **Note:** Please see my full portfolio for detailed descriptions of all professional projects, including my work on the CNI and Merry Marry platforms.
+> **Note:** Please see my full portfolio for detailed descriptions of all professional projects, including my work on many platforms.

 ---